Chicken a la King

 Total Time: 45

-In any case, the fundamentals of the dish include chicken in a cream sauce with mushrooms and peppers or pimentos, as well as some sherry or Madeira.
+In any case, the fundamentals of Chicken a la King include chicken in a cream sauce with mushrooms and peppers or pimentos, as well as some sherry or Madeira.
 Older versions of the recipe called for thickening the sauce with a combination of cream, egg yolks, and roux (a flour/butter mixture).

-Over time the dish morphed into a heavy glop of chicken swimming in overly flour-thickened sauce.
+Over time the recipe for Chicken a la King morphed into a heavy glop of chicken swimming in overly flour-thickened sauce.
 Midcentury recipes even replaced the original sauce with cream of chicken soup.
 It became the stuff of cafeteria lines.
 But there's still a gem of deliciousness in this recipe, so we updated it with more vegetables, fresh herbs and shallots, less flour, and creme fraiche (or sour cream).

 Note: You can poach your own chicken for this recipe, but you can save time by using the meat from a rotisserie bird.